What Is A HairMax LaserComb?

-The manufacturers claim that the HairMax LaserComb can produce healthier hair, prevent further hair loss and stimulate re-growth of hair.
+The manufacturers of the HairMax LaserComb claim that it can produce healthier hair, prevent further hair loss and stimulate re-growth of hair.
 In short, the comb delivers the holy trinity of the hair loss market.

 The product works for men and women suffering from hereditary hair loss (androgenetic alopecia) and claims to produce an average of 20% hair growth in as little as 12 weeks.
 Treatment is self-administered in your own home by passing the comb over your scalp (through your hair) 3 times per week, for 10-15 minutes per treatment.